rezakusuma40/Private_Lease_Cars_Scraping/README.md

 ## Challenges
 - **Dynamic Content:** The website relies on dynamic loading mechanisms, making it difficult to extract data using traditional scraping techniques.
 - **Data Extraction:** Information such as car manufacturer, model, and price are available on the cards, while additional details like fuel type and vehicle chassis require navigation to individual car pages.
 - **Load More Button:** The "Load More" button adds more cards to the page dynamically, requiring special handling to ensure all data is captured.
-I can be bypassed by editing the url so that the page will load with full content.
+It can be bypassed by editing the url to force the page to load with full content.
 - **Slow and Error Prone upon Loading Pages:** Must be handled by introducing retry mechanism.
-- **XHR Requests:** Leveraging XHR requests provides a shortcut to fetch data for multiple pages without navigating to each individual page, but it introduces challenges related to parsing and handling the retrieved data.
+- **Automatic XHR Requests Parsing:** Leveraging XHR requests provides a shortcut to fetch data for multiple pages without navigating to each individual page, but it introduces challenges related to parsing and handling the retrieved data.
+Multiple Pages each has it's own XHR request need to be scraped while the number of pages vary depending on the scraping time.
+All that while having to detect, intercept, and scrape all of them with 1 script.
 - **Data Consistency:** While the data displayed in XHR requests and on the website may have slight differences, these variations are negligible for scraping purposes.

 ## Features